10 min read

 "I was about to have it."

 Kael moved through the channel on the left flank.
-Julian had not given him a direction.
+Julian had given him no direction.
 Kael had read the field and moved on his own assessment, and the assessment was correct: the channel led to a beacon about to spawn at the far end.
-He arrived as it lit.
-He took it cleanly and turned back, already scanning for the next.
-The run down the channel and the taking of the beacon had not looked like the same person’s movement.
+He arrived as it lit, took it cleanly, and turned back, already scanning.
+The run down the channel and the taking of the beacon had not looked like the same person's movement.
 The first had been patient, weight low, economical.
 The second had been sudden and exact.
-Julian noticed the seam between them and could not have said why he called it a seam.
+Julian noticed the seam between them, and the pressure behind his eyes pulsed once, agreeing, or noticing him notice.
+He could not tell which.
+He filed the seam.

-Across the field, Beta was operating under a different rhythm.
-Theo was not sprinting.
-He stood at the edge of each movement, fingers brushing the air as if he were feeling the code that governed the beacons’ emergence.
+Across the field, Beta operated under a different rhythm.
+Theo did not sprint.
+He stood at the edge of each movement, fingers brushing the air as if feeling the code that governed the beacons' emergence.
 Ethan drove hard toward a pulsating red marker.
 From the ridge behind him, Zara said something that did not carry.
-Theo carried it: “Don’t grab that.
-It’s bait.”
+Theo carried it: "Don't grab that.
+It's bait."

-Another beacon bloomed at the edge of Julian’s vision.
-He surged forward and clasped it just as the warning tone peaked.
-Haptic feedback shot up his arm.
+Another beacon bloomed at the edge of Julian's vision, and its cost was already computed: reachable, barely, if he left now.
+He was leaving now.
+He clasped it as the warning tone peaked.
+Haptic feedback shot up his arm, and behind his eyes the pressure warmed by a degree, satisfied, if pressure could be satisfied.

 Alpha pulled ahead.